-Also, we make use of “cookies” on our websites.
+We also make use of “cookies” on our websites which may collect and store personal information.
 A cookie is a small software message sent to your web browser by our web server.
 Your browser stores the message in a file and the message is then sent back to our servers each time your browser requests a page from our servers.

 When you click on links and banners on our sites that take you to third-party websites, you will be subject to that third-party's privacy policies.
 While we support the protection of privacy on the internet, we cannot be held responsible for the actions of any third-party websites.